Chèvre (Goat Cheese) vs Colby Cheese

 Milk Type and Treatment

-Chèvre (Goat Cheese) is made with goat milk.
-Colby Cheese is made with unknown milk that is typically pasteurized.
+Chèvre (Goat Cheese) is made with goat milk that is typically pasteurized or unpasteurized.
+Colby Cheese is made with cow milk that is typically pasteurized.

 Composition and Texture